stakater/mto-docs/content/learn/mto-vs-vcluster.md

 ### Scalability

 - **MTO** → No per-tenant control plane, so tenant count is bounded by cluster capacity rather than by control-plane overhead.
-One government customer runs more than 100 tenants and 700 namespaces on an internal developer platform
+One public sector customer runs more than 100 tenants and 700 namespaces on a single cluster
 - **vCluster** → Each virtual cluster adds a control plane to run, upgrade and observe

 👉 Best for scale: **MTO**